Animals Seen In and Around the Zeiger Homestead

 whale touch down

-We always have sea lions swimming around, since their haulout is right across Lynn Canal from us.
+Sea lions swim by often, since their haul out is right across Lynn Canal from us.
 One day they were swimming with a whale, following right behind it and around it.
 Two of them came to watch us watch them.

 sealions